sval-rs/sval/README.md

 - `derive`: add support for `#[derive(Value)]`.
 - `serde`: enable integration with `serde`.
 Some implementations of `sval::Value` may not be representable without the `alloc` feature.
 - `fmt`: support converting any `Value` into a `Debug`.
 - `arbitrary-depth`: support stateful values with any depth.
+Implies `alloc`.
 - `test`: add helpers for testing implementations of `Value`.
+Implies `std`.
+You should avoid using this feature outside of `dev-dependencies`.

 # How to use it